amanda-f-ndsu/byte_le_royale_2023/sphinx/dispenser.rst

 ================  =========================== ===================
  Name              Type                        Description
 ================  =========================== ===================
-Item               PizzaState enums            Topping that is display to cooks for them to take it
+Item               Topping enums               Topping that is display to cooks for them to take it
 ================  =========================== ===================